Active Category Design

 Take the system.
 It's yours.

 Everything here is free, and there's no email wall.
 If you're ambitious enough to start a company, you can do this.
-Take the templates, run the process, and build your category.
+Start with the map, run the survey, then work the kit in order.

 The Method · Overview